svewap/nnrestapi/Documentation/Access/Index.rst

       }

-We now can refer to the accessGroup from tby using the `config[identifier]`-syntax in our Annotation:
+We now can refer to the access group by using the `config[identifier]`-syntax in our annotation:

 .. code-block:: php